dressupucla/Cleaning-preparing-data/openrefine/openrefine.md

 Importing Other Data Formats, like XML
 -----------------------------------------
 Sometimes data needs to be wrangled into a spreadsheet-like format.
-For example, here is a link to Food Safety Rating data in the UK, but it is only available as an XML file. http://ratings.food.gov.uk/OpenDataFiles/FHRS297en-GB.xml.
+For example, here is a link to Food Safety Rating data in the UK, but it is only available as an XML file. http://ratings.food.gov.uk/open-data/en-GB.
+Try clicking on one of the XML files.

 Luckily, OpenRefine can take XML files!